Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 2. $e_r = e_x + e_y = (E_x - bias) + (E_y - bias)$ or, we can directly compute the biased exponent of the result
 (before normalization) as $E_x + E_y - bias$.

+## Implementation

+### Observations

+#### Adders

+Correct adder for the job, different paths have different adder requirements :
+- add: significant addition: on critical path, needs to be as fast as possible while operating on wide data -> tree adder/ carry lookahead
+- mul: exponent addition: small data, can be done in parallel to much more intensive significant multiplicaiton, not on critical path -> use ripple carry

 ## Ressources